 In 2016, social media management is a critical key to maintaining a visible presence online.
 However, the reality is that 25% of small businesses still don’t use social media as of 2015.
 If you’re within that 25%, it’s time to pay attention to how social media management can impact your business.

 For the other 75% of business owners who are actively engaging on social media, here are 5 ways you’re sabotaging your presence (and you might not even realize it).

 Social Media Sabotage #1: You Haven’t Published a New Post in Months

-The truth is that an inactive social media account makes customer think that your brand isn’t savvy enough to keep up with the times.
-It also makes it appear as if there is nothing important going on in your business, and there’s no exciting updates to share.
+The truth is that an inactive social media account makes the customer think that your brand isn’t savvy enough to keep up with the times.
+It also makes it appear as if there is nothing important going on in your business, and there are no exciting updates to share.

 The good news is that your updates don’t have to always be exciting.
 In fact, simply sharing helpful, relevant content can help grow your social media following.
 The idea is to share content that your audience will enjoy and help them solve problems.

 Social Media Sabotage #2: You’re Overly Promotional

 This self-sabotage sign is one of the most common among small business owners.
 Other than not posting at all, small business owners resort to only publishing sales and promotions.
 Unfortunately, this is a technique that very rarely works for drumming up engagement—let alone scoring a new sale.